 Question 4: In what other areas do they practice law?

 Some tax attorneys, like Jeff Cohen, practice in other areas, such as estate planning and business law.
 This can be a big help since it allows you to tackle several issues at the same time.
 For example, you might have a question about how to reduce your estate taxes.
 The same lawyer can research the issue and then draft a trust or other vehicle that allows you to pass more of your assets to your family.
 A lawyer’s website might list every area they practice in, but be sure to ask.

 No question is too small, so don’t be embarrassed to ask about anything that is bothering you.
-However, your consultation will be more productive if you write your questions out ahead of time so that you can get your answers quickly.
+Let them give you solid reasons for trusting your case to them.
 Also, gauge how comfortable you feel asking the lawyer questions.
 If you find the tax attorney intimidating, then they may not be right for you.

 Contact a Georgia Tax Attorney Today

 Choosing the right tax lawyer requires careful consideration, so start early by scheduling a consultation when these questions to ask a tax attorney can be covered..
 Call Jeffrey L. Cohen, Attorney at Law, for a Free Phone Consultation at 404-937-1414 or fill out the online contact form.